othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 - Maintains a visual history of service health over time
 - Generates detailed JSON status reports

+### Overseer

+The overseer provides a web-based dashboard and monitoring system:
+- Flask-based web server with Socket.IO for real-time updates
+- Scrapes poller data for service availability metrics
+- Follows logs from both red and blue agents
+- Visualizes service health history with interactive charts
+- Calculates uptime statistics and availability trends
+- Provides a responsive UI accessible at http://localhost:8080
+- Maintains persistent storage of historical data
+- Color-codes logs and status indicators for quick assessment

 ## Architecture

-The demo operates with four main components in an isolated Docker network:
+The demo operates with five main components in an isolated Docker network:

 1. **K8s Sandbox Container**: Hosts a Kind Kubernetes cluster with target services
    - Creates a multi-tier application with multiple failure points